albert-gee/old-macdonald/Writerside/topics/Introduction.md

 ## Background

-Precision Agriculture and Wireless Sensor Networks are key technologies driving automation in agriculture.
-The Internet of Things (IoT) has made crop monitoring easier and more efficient, boosting farmers' productivity and profits.
+Advancements in IoT-based monitoring and control systems have improved automation in agriculture, increasing efficiency and productivity.

+**Precision Agriculture** enhances field farming by using sensor data, GPS, and automated equipment to precisely manage inputs like water, fertilizers, and pesticides. **Controlled-Environment Agriculture** (CEA) extends this approach by eliminating limitations such as external environmental factors, soil variability, and large-scale deployment challenges through enclosed systems where temperature, humidity, light, and CO₂ are actively regulated.
+This allows for year-round production, reduces reliance on weather conditions, and ensures consistent crop yields, making it more reliable than traditional open-field farming.

-However, many farming automation startups struggle to succeed.
-One major challenge is the high cost of research and development.
-Building advanced automation systems requires significant investment, which often raises food prices, making it hard for startups to compete with traditional farms that have much lower operational costs.
+However, many farming automation startups struggle to succeed, primarily due to the high cost of research and development.
+Building advanced automation systems requires substantial investment, which raises food production costs and makes it difficult for startups to compete with traditional farms that operate at lower expenses.

-Automated farms often rely on expensive centralised servers or cloud resources for data processing and control.
-This setup requires complex communication infrastructure and significant coordination, which increases costs and complicates scalability for larger farms.
+A major factor driving these costs is the reliance on centralized servers or cloud resources for data processing and control.
+This setup requires complex communication infrastructure, increases operational expenses, and complicates scalability, particularly for larger farms.
+Additionally, centralized systems create a single point of failure - if the central server or cloud service fails or is compromised, the entire operation can be disrupted.
+For example, an AWS IoT outage in 2020 caused significant downtime for applications relying on AWS IoT Core, demonstrating the risks of centralized dependency.

 Another issue is the difficulty of integrating components from different manufacturers.
 Automated farms use a variety of sensors, actuators, and equipment, but differences in APIs and communication protocols can make it challenging to connect these systems smoothly.

-Additionally, reliance on centralised systems creates a single point of failure.
-If the central server or cloud service fails or is compromised, the entire operation can be disrupted.
-For example, an AWS IoT outage in 2020 caused major downtime for several applications relying on AWS IoT Core, highlighting the risks of depending on a single hub.